chowjiaming/simple-autocomplete/README.md

 Your server will now be serving from localhost:8080 with the sample client serving from the root.
 Autocomplete requests will be served at /autocomplete/$partial

+### Project Specs and Comments

+This project reads txt files